Codeinwp/elementor-addon-widgets/readme.txt

 * 8: New: EAW: Elementor Posts By Category

 == Themes ==
-Minimal support is included for almost any theme therefore leaving most of the desing to be carried out in the themes themselves.
+Minimal support is included for almost any theme therefore leaving most of the design to be carried out in the themes themselves.
-The plugin does however inherit some design spects of the current theme.
+The plugin does however inherit some design aspects of the current theme.

 If you are a theme author you are encouraged to test the plugin making necessary adjustments and providing design options where necessary.

-If you find any issues with your particula theme not playing nice with the templates please let us know so that we can do our best to accommodate you.
+If you find any issues with your particular theme not playing nice with the templates please let us know so that we can do our best to accommodate you.

 == Installation ==